VVKWhat/VVKWhat/README.md

 - 👋 Hi, I’m @VVKWhat
-- 👀 I’m interested in python,php
+- 👀 I’m interested in python
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on alone
 - 📫 How to reach me Discord: VVK_What#4511 Telegram: https://t.me/vvk_what